 Continuing Care and Levels of Treatment

-The staff at Ohio Hospital for Psychiatry understands that the discharge process from an inpatient stay can be extremely intimidating for our patients as they leave the safety of an environment centered solely on recovery and enter back into a world of potential stresses and triggers.
+The staff at our hospital for bipolar disorder in Columbus understands that the discharge process from an inpatient stay can be extremely intimidating for our patients as they leave the safety of an environment centered solely on recovery and enter back into a world of potential stresses and triggers.
 In order to make this transition as smooth as possible, your treatment team will work extensively with you as you decide on your next step in the recovery process.
 For some patients, this next step may lie in participating in a partial hospitalization program or an intensive outpatient program, both of which are designed to help patients continue with the treatment they need while slowly integrating back into their community.
 If patients are at a point where they are ready to return home, our case management team will work with them to find appropriate support groups, any necessary traditional outpatient therapy services, and other outside resources.